brittneypostma/devDocs/src/posts/advanced-js.md

 > ## Arrow Functions
 >
-> Some people think of arrow functions as just being syntactic sugar for a reguar function, but arrow functions work a bit differently than a regular function.
+> Some people think of arrow functions as just being syntactic sugar for a regular function, but arrow functions work a bit differently than a regular function.
 They are a compact alternative to a regular function, but also without its own bindings to **this**, **arguments**, **super**, or **new.target** keywords.
-Arrow functions cannot be used as constuctors and are not the best option for methods.
+Arrow functions cannot be used as constructors and are not the best option for methods.
 >
 > ````javascript
 > var obj = {